 Students will be assessed on:

-- 1. Design artmaking. - 2.
-Visual Design Journal documenting the development of ideas, processes, experiments and evaluations. - 3.
-The critical and historical component of the course through the completion of written work in class and in assignments
+- 1. Design artmaking activities based on specific practice, the conceptual framework and the frames - 2.
+The Visual Design Journal documenting the development of ideas, processes, experiments and evaluations - 3.
+Critical and historical interpretations of designs